RethinkLedgers/ef-smartcontract/README.md

 Another way of running the app locally is using the custom UI you can find in the package.
 If you wish, you can tweak this UI yourself.

-In this case you have to take several steps yourself, which are handled automatically whith Navigator.
+In this case you have to take some steps yourself, which are handled automatically whith Navigator.

 In the `daml.yaml` file set `start-navigator: false`.

 ### Start Sandbox

 From the project root, run the following command in your terminal.
-It will build the DAR file, which is an archived version of your Daml contract template package, and start Sanbox which is an in-memory implementation of a Daml ledger:
+It will build the DAR file, which is an archived version of your Daml contract template package, will generate JavaScript files which are neede by the UI, and start Sanbox which is an in-memory implementation of a Daml ledger:

 ```shell
 daml start